Table of Contents

 Moving house is always a stressful business.
 The promise of a fresh start is a great driving force, yet when you start filling boxes with items from your current place, the task might seem insurmountable.
 If your new place is smaller, then you need to make smart choices at the very beginning – even before you start packing.
 With lesser space to fill, you need to consider what you can take and what you cannot.
 There is no point in cramming every nook and cranny of your new house with things, leaving no space to live in.
 You need to make informed decisions while packing, taking only what you need and not every single item you own just because you own it.
 What do you do with the items that do not make it on your list of ‘must haves’?
 From donating to selling or putting them away in a storage unit, you have enough options to choose from.
+Our ultimate guide to moving to a smaller home provides expert tips and advice to help you make the transition with ease.

 GETTING READY FOR THE MOVE